News Sustainability & Business Models

 This new landscape requires new research on what news consumers want, on the sustainability strategies that support high-quality local journalism, and on the practices and products that support an informed citizenry.
 The Shorenstein Center’s News Sustainability program produces original research on sustainable business models for the digital age, and works closely with legacy and emerging news organizations to put the theories into practice—creating a cycle of research, implementation, and learning.

 Across the country, public broadcasters are working to increase their local news staff and digital reach; simultaneously, journalist entrepreneurs have been launching digital-only startups to fill the gaps in local coverage.
 This landscape is creating significant opportunities for collaboration and mergers that can strengthen the quality of local news in communities around the country.
-At least nine of these mergers between public broadcasters and digital newsrooms have taken place since 2013.
+At least nine of these mergers between public broadcasters and digital newsrooms have taken place between 2013-2019.
 Business models for mergers of this nature, however, are virtually nonexistent, leaving both public broadcasters and digital newsrooms with no basis for evaluating viability and options for sustainable structures.

 The Single Subject News Project, with support from the John S. and James L. Knight foundation, worked with a cohort of nine single-topic newsrooms to identify best practices for building and engaging their digital audience.
 Participating organizations included The War Horse, The Marshall Project, The Trace, Chalkbeat, The Hechinger Report, ProPublica, The Texas Tribune, Reveal from The Center for Investigative Reporting, and The Center for Public Integrity.